Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: Introduction

-We develop the methods in \cite{MaNi2004,Ni2016,Mo2019} to establish the well-posed of the Goursat problem.
-In particular, the Goursat problem will be solved in the partial conformal compactification spacetime in two parts.
-The first one we apply the generalized results of H\"ormander to obtained the solution in the future $\mathcal{I}^+(\mathcal{S})$ of the Cauchy hypersurface $\mathcal{S}$ which intersects strictly at the past of the support of initial datas.
-The second one we extend the solution of the first part down to the initial hypersurface $\Sigma_0$ (this means that we solve the problem in the domain $\mathcal{I}^-(\mathcal{S})$) by using again the well-posed of the Cauchy problem in the fully conformal compatification and the equality energy.
-The solution of the Goursat problem is an union of the ones obtained in the two parts $\mathcal{I}^+(\mathcal{S})$ and $\mathcal{I}^-(\mathcal{S})$ (see Theorem \ref{Goursatprob}).
+We develop the methods in \cite{MaNi2004,Mo2019,Ni2016,Xuan2021} to establish the wellposedness of the Goursat problem.
+In particular, the Goursat problem will be considered in the partial conformal compactification spacetime in two parts.
+The first one we apply the generalisation of H\"ormander's result to obtain the solution in the future $\mathcal{I}^+(\mathcal{S})$ of the Cauchy hypersurface $\mathcal{S}$ which intersects strictly at the past of the support of initial data.
+In the second one, we extend the solution of the first part down to the initial hypersurface $\Sigma_0$.
+This corresponds to prove the wellposedness of the Cauchy problem in the domain $\mathcal{I}^-(\mathcal{S})$ with the initial data which is the restriction of the first step's solution on $\mathcal{S}$.
+We obtain the solution in the second step by using again the wellposedness of the Cauchy problem in the full conformal compactification and the energy equalities.
+Finally, the solution of the Goursat problem is a union of the ones obtained in the two parts $\mathcal{I}^+(\mathcal{S})$ and $\mathcal{I}^-(\mathcal{S})$ (see Theorem \ref{Goursatprob}).
+As a direct consequence of the wellposedness of the Goursat problem and the energy equalities we show that there exists a conformal scattering operator, i.e, a geometric scattering operator which associates the past scattering data on $\scri^-$ to the future scattering data on $\scri^+$ (see Corollary \ref{Con}).